SummaryRead the full fact sheet

 A mouth ulcer is the loss or erosion of part of the delicate tissue that lines the inside of the mouth (mucous membrane).

 There are many things that cause mouth ulcers.
 The most common cause is injury (such as accidentally biting the inside of your cheek).
 Other causes include aphthous ulceration, certain medications, skin rashes in the mouth, viral, bacterial and fungal infections, chemicals and some medical conditions.

 In most cases, mouth ulcers are harmless and resolve by themselves within 10 to 14 days without the need for treatment.

 Aphthous ulcers are recurring ulcers which affect around 20 per cent of the population.
 Although in most people there is no known cause for aphthous ulcers, in a small number of people these ulcers may be due to an underlying , or .

 Aphthous ulcers generally occur on the softer mouth lining of the lips, cheeks, sides of the tongue, floor of the mouth, back of the roof of the mouth and around the tonsil area.
 These ulcers are usually no larger than 5mm.
 You may develop more than one aphthous ulcer at a time, and sometimes these ulcers are joined together.
 These ulcers generally resolve within 10 to 14 days, but often they recur at varying intervals of time.

 Mouth ulcers that won't heal

-See your doctor if your mouth ulcers don’t clear up within a few days, or if you are troubled by frequent attacks.
+See your dentist or doctor if your mouth ulcers don’t clear up within 2 weeks, or if you get them frequently.